Skip to main content

 Celestia Node

-Light Nodes are the best nodes to test out initially if you are new to participating in Celestia.
+Light nodes are the best nodes to test out initially if you are new to participating in Celestia.

 Celestia App